Skip to Content

 • High-Conflict Custody Disputes: When parents cannot agree on child custody arrangements, litigation may be the only way to determine what is in the best interests of the child.

-The Role of Your Attorney If you find yourself in a situation where divorce litigation is necessary, having an experienced family law attorney by your side is crucial.
+The Role of Your Attorney: If you find yourself in a situation where divorce litigation is necessary, having an experienced family law attorney by your side is crucial.
 Your attorney will:

 • Protect your rights and interests throughout the litigation process.